tedbyron/losant-mqtt-esp-idf/README.md

     lsusb # e.g. Bus 001 Device 002: ID 303a:1001 Espressif USB JTAG/serial debug unit
     ```

-- run the `esp32-c3-devkit-rust-1` example; replace the `--target` argument with your board's
-  respective compiler target
+- run an example; replace the `--target` argument with your board's respective compiler target

   - using `espflash` v2